Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-\PRLSec{Introducing nonlinearity} We now turn to the question of how the addition of nonlinearity affects the beam dynamics~\cite{Christodoulides1988}.
-To this end, we introduce a Kerr-type nonlinear term into the evolution equations.
-Specifically, in the discrete system given in Eqs.~(1)–(3), we add to each equation the nonlinear term \( \gamma |\boldsymbol{\psi}|^2 \psi_i \), $i=1,...,N$, where $|\boldsymbol{\psi}|$ is the field norm.
-In Fig.~\ref{fig4}(a), we plot the evolution of the beam width for a broad initial Gaussian [the same as in Fig.~\ref{fig3}(b3)] as a function of propagation distance, for five representative values of the nonlinearity parameter \( \gamma \).
-It is evident that the presence of nonlinearity modifies the width oscillations: as \( \gamma \) increases, the oscillation amplitude initially decreases, reaching a minimum at a critical value \( \tilde{\gamma} \).
+\PRLSec{Effect of Kerr nonlinearity} We now turn to the question of how the Kerr nonlinearity affects the beam dynamics~\cite{Christodoulides1988}.
+To this end, we solve the equations $id\psi_n / dz = H_{nm}\psi_m+\gamma |{\psi}_n|^2 \psi_n$ with $n=1,...,N$.
+In Fig.~\ref{fig4}(a), we plot the evolution of the beam width for an initially broad Gaussian wave packet [the same as in Fig.~\ref{fig3}(b3)], for five representative values of the nonlinearity parameter \( \gamma \).
+It is evident that the nonlinearity affects the width oscillations: as \( \gamma \) increases, the oscillation amplitude initially decreases, reaching a minimum at a critical value \( \tilde{\gamma} \).
 Beyond this point, further increase in \( \gamma \) leads to a renewed growth in the oscillation amplitude.
-Figure~\ref{fig4}(b) shows the wavepacket evolution for a value of \( \gamma \) that results in minimal width fluctuations (\( \gamma = 0.4 \)), illustrating an almost coherent-state-like propagation even in the presence of nonlinearity.
-It is stressed here that in Fig.~\ref{fig4}(b), the initial Gaussian wavepacket is used without the normalization factor \( (2\pi w_0^2)^{-1/2} \) appearing in Eq.~\eqref{Gaussian}.
-This choice ensures that the peak amplitude of the initial state equals one, allowing for a more transparent interpretation of the nonlinear parameter \( \gamma \).
+Figure~\ref{fig4}(b) shows the wave packet evolution for a value of \( \gamma \) that results in minimal width fluctuations (\( \gamma = 0.4 \)), illustrating an almost coherent-state-like propagation even in the presence of nonlinearity \cite{Note1}.

-The latter findings also suggest that a Gaussian wavepacket that propagates in a coherent-state-like way in the linear regime, undergoes squeezed evolution once nonlinearity is introduced.
-As a final step, we systematically explore the interplay between the initial beam width and the nonlinear parameter \( \gamma \).
-Figure~\ref{fig4}(c) presents the width variance as a function of both the latter parameters, revealing regions where the variance is negligible and the evolution remains effectively coherent-state-like.
+The latter findings suggest that a Gaussian wave packet, which propagates in a squeezed way within the linear regime, undergoes coherent-state-like evolution once nonlinearity is introduced, and vice versa.
+To further explore this transition, we examine the interplay between the initial width $w_0$, the launch point $n_0$, and the nonlinear parameter $\gamma$.
+Figures \ref{fig4}(c) and \ref{fig4}(d) show the width variance across these parameters, identifying regions where the variance is negligible and the evolution remains effectively coherent-state-like.
+Moreover, in Fig. \ref{fig4}(e) we present the evolution of two Gaussian wave packets whose initial parameters are marked with the square and the circle in Fig. \ref{fig4}(d) (these specific parameters correspond to the regime of minimal width variance).
+We observe that the tautochrone effect persists in the nonlinear regime, as confirmed by the synchronized arrival of the two beams at the lattice center in Fig. \ref{fig4}(e).
+Finally, we note that in SM \cite{Supplemental} we have included additional results regarding self-focusing and perfect-focusing in this type of lattice.